alex23lemm/AWS-AI-Services-R-Workshop/README.md

 ---

-**AWS AI Services for R users** is a fun and short-lived workshop for experienced R users with no prior knowledge of AWS's AI Services, who want to add Deep Learning capabilities like image recognition, text translation or text-to-speech conversion to their R and Shiny applications.
+**AWS AI Services for R users** is a fun and short-lived workshop for experienced R users with no prior knowledge of AWS's AI Services, who want to add Deep Learning capabilities like image recognition, object detection, text translation or text-to-speech conversion to their R and Shiny applications.

 In all the examples we will utilize the fabulous [paws package](https://github.com/paws-r/paws), an AWS SDK for R, created by [David Kretch](https://github.com/davidkretch) and [Adam Banker](https://github.com/adambanker). `paws` provides access to the full suite of AWS services from within R similar to what `boto3`, an AWS SDK for Python, does for Python users.